etcd-io/etcd/README.md

 ./build
 ```

-This will generate a binary in the base directory called `./etcd`.
+This will generate a binary called `./bin/etcd`.

 _NOTE_: you need go 1.1+.
 Please check your installation with